- Year-to-Date annuity purchase prices have been volatile and are now higher for both Annuity Plan 1 and Annuity Plan 2.*

 Similar to the fourth quarter of previous years, insurance companies are experiencing increased demand for annuity purchases in Q4 2020.
 Some insurance companies are already nearing their capacity limit.
 For plan sponsors wishing to settle liabilities in 2020, we believe marketing your liability to the PRT market immediately to be a prudent measure.

 History demonstrates annuity purchase interest rates fluctuate over time with varying degrees of peaks and valleys.
 We observed an upward trend in both duration 7 and duration 15 annuity purchase rates at the end of 2019.
-However, due to the COVID-19 pandemic, annuity purchase rates dropped in Q1 2020, and began to increase during the last quarter of 2020.
+However, due to the COVID-19 pandemic, annuity purchase rates dropped in Q1 2020, rose in April 2020, and dropped further through November 2020.
 Plan sponsors should consider getting their data in order for a Pension Risk Transfer.
 Implementing a Pension Risk Transfer strategy can help a plan sponsor fulfill organizational goals, including reducing volatility in financial disclosures due to volatile interest rates.

 Additional Risk Mitigation Strategies to Consider